Tax Tips for Startups

 Are You a Financial Wizard?

 If the answer is No, don’t get bogged down by budget matters.
-When it comes to taxes, for example, let a professional tax accountant in NYC advise you.
+When it comes to taxes, for example, let a professional tax accountants in NYC advise you.
 Miller & Company is a Manhattan accountant with many years of experience helping small businesses with big potential.
 Startups must do two things very well right from the start:

 - Keep meticulous notes for all your expenses — in fact, track all of your finances, incoming and outgoing.